 In the B2B and considered-purchase world, develop personas for champions, buyers, decision-makers, and users.
 Each has its own requirements and agendas.

 A lead may not fit neatly into a single persona.
 That’s okay.
-Ranking the persona fit by score will give you more flexibility and a wider range of tools to attract and retain their interest.
+Ranking the persona fit by lead score will give you more flexibility and a wider range of tools to attract and retain their interest.

 Create persona-specific content